netzwerg/gradle-release-pub-plugin/README.md

 # Applying the plugin

 The plugin is hosted on [Bintray](https://bintray.com/netzwerg/gradle-plugins/gradle-release-pub-plugin).
-It requires the [Bintray](https://bintray.com/netzwerg/gradle-plugins/gradle-release-plugin) as its base:
+It requires the ['ch.netzwerg.release' plugin](https://bintray.com/netzwerg/gradle-plugins/gradle-release-plugin) as its base:

 ## New plugin mechanism (as of Gradle 2.1):